AndroxxTraxxon/python-sf-toolkit/docs/source/sobjects.rst

 * The default is only applied if the field is not supplied when constructing the instance.
 * Callables (functions without arguments) are supported and invoked once per instance creation.
 * Defaults must pass field validation (e.g., picklist values must be in the allowed set).
-* Setting a field explicitly to None will override a default only if the field is nillable.

 CRUD Operations
 -------------